|

 When evidence is conflicting, inconsistent, or incomplete, the investigation must be pursued to the point that the preponderance of evidence supports the determination regarding the applicant's eligibility.

-When it is believed that there may be conflicting information or there is no supporting documentation, a paternity referral to our DCSS may be made if this situation would require a referral for paternity.
-The EW must note on the CW 371 what action is needed.
+When it is believed that there may be conflicting information or there is no supporting documentation, a paternity referral to DCSS may be made if this situation would require a referral for paternity.
+The EW must note on the "Referral to Local Child Support Agency (LCSA)" (CW 371) what action is needed.

 If there is nothing in the case record to link the caretaker and the child, a GEN 853 must be taken, and a copy forwarded to DCSS with the paternity referral.